Four CEO’s Demystify Some Of The Most Persistent Myths Around Startups

 You need a co-founder to built a successful startup

-You need to work 80 hours a week
+80 hours work week

-You need to be a college drop-out
+You have to be a college drop-out

 Startup founders are best when they are young.